adscorp100/mdhomecarebuild/src/content/blog/ndis-improved-daily-living-cb-daily-activity-guide-2025.md

 - NDIS Pricing Arrangements and Price Limits (PAPL): Outlines the maximum prices registered providers can charge and the rules governing specific supports.
 Published annually and updated periodically.
 - NDIS Support Catalogue: Lists all specific support item numbers, descriptions, units of measure, and associated rules.
 Published alongside the PAPL.
 - Disability Gateway: A resource for finding information about disability services and supports available across Australia.

+## Frequently Asked Questions

+### What's the difference between Improved Daily Living and CB Daily Activity?
+There is no difference—they're the same funding category, just referred to by different names in various NDIS documents.
+"Improved Daily Living Skills" typically appears in NDIS plans and the Support Catalogue, while "CB Daily Activity" is often used in the NDIS portal.
+The "CB" simply stands for "Capacity Building."
+This inconsistent terminology has caused confusion, but the NDIS PACE system aims to standardize the language.
+Regardless of which term you see, this funding supports therapies, training, and assessments designed to build skills and independence.

+### Can I use Improved Daily Living funding for any therapy I want?
+The flexibility depends on your NDIS plan type.
+With newer PACE plans, you generally have flexibility to use your Improved Daily Living funding for any therapy or training within this category that aligns with your plan goals.
+For example, you could divide funding between occupational therapy, psychology, and speech therapy based on your needs.
+However, older (non-PACE) plans might contain "stated supports" where funding is specifically allocated for a particular therapy (e.g., "$5,000 for psychology") and cannot be redirected to other therapies.
+In all cases, the therapy must relate to your disability needs and plan goals.

+### What therapies and supports can be funded under Improved Daily Living?
+Improved Daily Living can fund a wide range of therapies and supports including:
+- Allied health therapies (Occupational Therapy, Physiotherapy, Speech Pathology, Psychology, Exercise Physiology, Dietetics)
+- Counseling and Social Work
+- Specialized assessments
+- Life skills training (cooking, budgeting, time management)
+- Public transport training
+- Driver training (if disability-related)
+- Technology skills workshops
+- Training for parents/carers to support skill development
+- Art or music therapy
+- Specialized early childhood intervention (for children under 7) All supports must aim to increase independence and functional capacity related to your disability.

+### What's the difference between Improved Daily Living and Assistance with Daily Life?
+Though they sound similar, these categories serve different purposes:
+- Improved Daily Living (Capacity Building): Funds therapies and training that teach you skills to become more independent (e.g., an occupational therapist teaching you strategies to shower independently)
+- Assistance with Daily Life (Core): Funds someone to directly help you with daily tasks (e.g., a support worker physically assisting you with showering)
+The key difference is building capacity versus providing direct assistance.
+Improved Daily Living focuses on long-term skill development through professional therapies and training, while Assistance with Daily Life provides immediate practical help through support workers.

+### How do travel costs and cancellations work with therapists under Improved Daily Living?
+For travel costs, therapists can charge for travel time to and from appointments, with limits based on your location: up to 30 minutes each way in major cities and regional areas (MMM zones 1-3) or up to 60 minutes each way in remote areas (MMM zones 4-5).
+Travel must be billed separately using specific "Provider Travel" codes.
+For cancellations, as of July 2024, you must provide 2 clear business days' notice to avoid cancellation fees for therapy appointments (reduced from the previous 7-day requirement).
+These details should be clearly outlined in your service agreement with each provider.

+### What happens if I don't use all my Improved Daily Living funding?
+Unlike some Core supports, Improved Daily Living funding doesn't automatically roll over to the next plan period.
+If you don't use it, you may risk having the amount reduced in your next plan if the NDIA sees consistent underspending.
+To avoid this, consider: reviewing your goals and whether the funded supports still align; discussing barriers to using the funding with your Support Coordinator or Local Area Coordinator; requesting alternate therapies that might better suit your needs; or adjusting appointment frequency to ensure you can use the full allocation effectively.

+### How do I choose the right therapist for Improved Daily Living supports?
+When selecting therapists, consider: their qualifications and registration status (e.g., AHPRA registration for allied health professionals); their experience with your specific disability type; their approach and the evidence base for their methods; how well they communicate and listen; practical factors like location, availability, and cancellation policies; and whether they offer in-home, clinic-based, or telehealth services to suit your preferences.
+Don't hesitate to request an initial consultation to assess compatibility, and ask your Support Coordinator (if you have one) for recommendations of therapists who have worked successfully with similar participants.